 The aims of MTHAS were:

 It was not MTHAS intention to remove fan support from other existing specialist magazines such as the excellent Outsider.
-Rather, the organizers felt their position was to complement whatever was available today and to introduce a magazine which would be printed on art paper and was fully illustrated with photos, record sleeves, news cuttings, interviews, questions and answers, web site reviews and contact addresses and a letters column.
+Rather, the organizers felt their position was to complement whatever was then available and to introduce a magazine which would be printed on art paper and was fully illustrated with photos, record sleeves, news cuttings, interviews, questions and answers, web site reviews and contact addresses and a letters column.

 Two Miles From Heaven was published from 1999 to 2011.
 However, due to ill health the editor was no longer able to continue and MTHAS stopped.